 Growth Projections

 The growth projections for the company are to expand financially and to watch the company’s profit margins grow.
 We expect to have a 6-8% yearly profit growth.
-We are looking forward to expanding the Dunkin’ Donuts Company and plan to make a positive contribution to the company’s reputation.
-Another way that we are going to expand the business is to have a Dunkin Donuts truck that will go around the Northern Arizona University campus and sell donuts and beverages to the college students.
+We are looking forward to expanding the Dunkin’ Donuts company and plan to make a positive contribution to the company’s reputation.
+Another way that we are going to expand the business is to have a Dunkin’ Donuts truck that will go around the Northern Arizona University campus and sell donuts and beverages to the college students.
 Personal Contact Brad Smith Fax: 480-555-1212 Cell: 480-555-2045 Brad@Dunkin’Donuts.com

 Business Information